-We have embedded King Code of Governance Principles for South Africa 2009 (King III) principles within our culture by assigning specific committees the responsibility for applying King III principles relevant to their mandate.
+We have embedded the King Code of Governance Principles for South Africa 2009 (King III) in our culture by assigning specific committees the responsibility for applying King III principles relevant to their mandate.

 The table below shows the relevant committees that are the designated custodians of specific principles.

 |Ethical leadership and corporate citizenship||DAC, SEC, Board|